Planning

 What you need:

-1. A letter from Chateau de Villette to proof that you are invited to come and shoot (we will supply on request).
+1. A letter from Chateau de Villette to proof that you are invited to come and shoot (we will supply this on request, write to cstork@wanadoo.fr).

 • For US citizens: This can be a form 4457 (certificate of registration for personal effects taken abroad, Contact the TSA Contact Center with questions you have regarding TSA firearm regulations)